Open-Attestation/oa-verify/README.md

 import { getData } from "@govtechsg/open-attestation";
 import document from "./document.json";

-// our custom verifier will be valid only if the document version is not https://schema.openattestation.com/2.0/schema.json const customVerifier: Verifier<any> = {
+// based on the test condition specified below, your custom verifier will only check documentData.name if document.version is equal to https://schema.openattestation.com/2.0/schema.json const customVerifier: Verifier<any> = {
   skip: async () => {
     return {